 Huntington University offers a wide range of courses through the convenience of distance learning.
-Our online programs are nationally ranked for quality and affordability and are designed to fit into the busy schedules of working students.
+Our online degree programs are nationally ranked for quality and affordability and are designed to fit into the busy schedules of working students.
 Take classes without paying extra to drive to campus and learn in the comfort of your own home.

 Online Summer Courses

-HU offers a wide variety of online courses during each summer semester.
+As one of the most affordable online Christian colleges, HU offers a wide variety of online courses during each summer semester.
 Discounted online courses are available for current HU students, early entry high school students, and non-HU college students.
 Class sizes are capped to create an intimate learning experience.
 Earn the same degree online as you would in a classroom.

 Adult Online Programs